 If you’re thinking about a cruise, there’s little doubt that February is one of the best times to go.
 Not only can you take advantage of reduced prices and fewer crowds, but escaping abroad is the ideal antidote to the often-dreary February days back home.

-Whether you’re dreaming of sun-drenched beaches or tropical rivers – or you just want to visit a brand new corner of the world – there are many beautiful and fascinating places that are perfect for a February cruise.
+Whether you’re dreaming of sun-drenched beaches or tropical rivers – or you just want to visit a brand new corner of the world – many beautiful and fascinating places are perfect for a February cruise.

 Have you been on a cruise before – or are you tempted by any of these destinations?
 Do you have your own suggestions for the best February cruise destinations?
 We’d love to hear about your travel experiences in the comments below.